 Interieukin-1, a mediator of inflammation, or tumor promoting phorbol esters induce transcription of stromelysin, a metalloproteinase that degrades extracellular matrix molecules and that is overexpressed in diseases such as rheumatoid arthritis.
 Sequences required for induction of transcription of the human stromelysin promoter are contained on a 46 base pair fragment.
 This fragment contains a sequence with a high degree of similarity to the binding site for the transcription factor activator protein-1 (AP-1) and indeed, the AP-1 sequence of this fragment is necessary but not sufficient for the maximal response to phorbol 12-myristate 13-acetate (phorbol) or interleukin-1.
 Maximal induction requires functional cooperation between the AP-1 sequence and a neighboring upstream regulatory sequence (URS) of the stromelysin promoter which is also necessary but not sufficient.
 We demonstrate that both the AP-1 sequence and the URS bind phorbol or interieukln-1 induced nuclear proteins.
 Cooperation of the AP-1 sequence with another sequence present in the stromelysin promoter may be a general mechanism whereby the AP-1 element, which is found in many promoters, achieves a maximal and specific response to various stimuli.

 Sirum-Connolly, Karen and Brinckerhoff, Constance E., "Interleukin-1 or Phorbol Induction of the Stromelysin Promoter Requires an Element that Cooperates with AP-1."
 (1991).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 3833.